robertlestak/istio-oauth2-sso/README.md

 This is the first version of this implementation and there are already a few features that are clearly needed:

-- Enable multiple Oauth2 integrations
-    - Current implementation only supports a single global OAuth2 integration at IDP session manager API layer.
-    - This should be improved so different filters can be created for different IDP configurations, all using the same OAuth2 session API service.
 - Mutilple SSO domain support
     - Currently the Oauth2 API layer will only set a single SSO cookie on one domain.
     - API layer should be updated to accept a list of domains, with a small agent running on each domain so that the main API layer can iterate through each domain and set proper SSO cookie